This post from July 2011 feels relevant once again.

 I’m not so certain that the truly voiceless, the powerless, and the poor have that privilege.
 While I may have a position privileged enough to endure Republican rule, I believe that the truly powerless are much better served by a Democratic Party who will, co-opted as they may be, fight for them and the programs which offer them a decent standard of living.

 Just ask poor students who rely on free and reduced lunch how important the Democratic Party is.
 Or young people who need loans to attend college.
 Or women who need access to basic healthcare services.
 Or the elderly who need to see a doctor.
+Or the 100,000 Montanans who now have access to healthcare because of the flawed, centrist Affordable Care Act.

 Does the Democratic Party move too slowly and too cautiously in the defense of progressive values?
 Does it even occasionally move against those goals?
 Certainly—and it’s frustrating when they do it.
 Should progressives fight tooth and nail to drive the party back to its roots of protecting the worker, the Constitution, and a sense of economic justice?
 Absolutely.